pavel-grigorev/spring-icomponent/README.md

 [![Maven Central](https://maven-badges.herokuapp.com/maven-central/org.thepavel/spring-icomponent/badge.svg)](https://maven-badges.herokuapp.com/maven-central/org.thepavel/spring-icomponent)

-# Interface-as-Component for Spring
+# spring-icomponent

+This library adds support for the `@Component` annotation on interfaces.
+It creates a dynamic proxy implementation of an interface decorated with `@Component` (by default) or any other annotation that one would choose.
+The proxy object delegates method invocations to the user-defined method handlers.
+The library provides a couple of options to map method invocations to actual method handlers.
+A method handler is supplied with all the metadata of the method being called, which makes the method declaration itself be an extra parameter for the handler logic.

-This library adds support for Spring's `@Component` annotation on interfaces making it possible to apply spring-data-like approach to all sorts of things.
-Here is an example of what you can build with this tool:
+Here is an example of what can be built using this tool:

 ```java
 @Service
 public interface EmailService {

   @Subject("email.subject.confirmation")
   @Template("confirmation")
   void sendConfirmation(@Param("username") String username, @Param("link") String link, @To String email);